The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 A Sight to Behold -Ankole Cows in Uganda – Rwanda – the Cattle of Kings

-The Ankole cattle survived and thrived – living on meager pasture and not needing much water – a hardy breed of cattle unlike most cattle.
-What sets them even further apart is the size of horns that can exceed 2.5 meters in length and when you see a herd of Ankole cattle visitors to Uganda and Rwanda are amazed – surprised by the sight of the length and size of Ankole Cattle Horns.
+The Ankole cattle survived and thrived – living on meager pasture and not needing much water – a hardy breed of livestock, unlike most animals.
+What sets them even further apart is the size of horns that can exceed 2.5 meters in length, and when you see a herd of Ankole cattle, visitors to Uganda and Rwanda are amazed – surprised by the sight of the range and size of Ankole Cattle Horns.

-Ankole Cows were valued because of the status signifying wealth for the owner.
-A man’s wealth was seen in the size of his Ankole cattle herd, the size of the horns of his cattle and the coloration of the hides.
+Ankole Cows were valued because of the status of signifying wealth for the owner.
+The size of his herd saw a man’s wealth.
+The other factors considered the size of the horns of his cattle, and the coloration of the hides.

-In Rwanda – the most prestigious, noblest cow is “Inyambo” with a blackish or brownish-red hide, large – beautifully shaped horns and large hoofs.
-Other Ankole cows of any coloration are calles Ibigarama while short cows, cows that are not lean are called Inkuku which may be a version of the Bantu word for Chicken.
+In Rwanda – the most prestigious, the noblest cow is “Inyambo” with a blackish or brownish-red hide, large – beautifully shaped horns and thundering hoofs.
+Other Ankole cows of any coloration are called Ibigarama, while short cows, cows that are not lean, are called Inkuku, which may be a version of the Bantu word for Chicken.

-Physically, these magnificent creatures are marked by their very long horns and dignified appearance; but their historical and cultural importance is even more impressive including their presence in special ceremonies for the King for which they were decorated and spruced up and even learned how to dance by listening to a trainer’s songs referred to as “amahamba” and “amazina y’inka” and even follow dance like movements.
+Physically, these magnificent creatures are marked by their very long horns and dignified appearance.
+The historical and cultural importance is even more impressive including their presence in special ceremonies for the King for which they were decorated and spruced up and also learned how to dance by listening to a trainer’s songs referred to as “amahamba” and “amazinay’inka” and even follow dance-like movements.

-The diet of those who kept Cattle in Uganda and Rwanda did not consist of meat, but of the blood tapped from the veins of cows which was combined with milk and consumed.
+The diet of those who kept Cattle in Uganda and Rwanda did not consist of meat.
+However, the blood tapped from the veins of cows, which was combined with milk and consumed.

 Slaughtering a healthy cow was seen as a form of cannibalism.
-Infertile cows and extra bulls were at times slaughtered for special occasions and no part of the slaughtered cow would be wasted – hides would be made into mats, drum-coverings and clothing, the dung of cows was used to plaster buildings and even used to create art on buildings, an art-form called Imigongo that can still be found in Rwanda near Akagera National Park where women create cow-dung art now on wood that is sold to visitors and gift-shops. the horns were made into musical instruments and ornamental jewelry.
+Infertile cows and other bulls were at times slaughtered for special occasions.
+No part of the slaughtered cow would be wasted.
+Hides were made into mats, drum-coverings, and clothing.
+The dung of cows was used to plaster buildings and to create art on the outside of Homes.
+An art-form called Imigongo can still found in Rwanda near Akagera National Park, where women create cow-dung art now on canvas and wood that sold to visitors and gift-shops.
+The horns made into musical instruments and ornamental jewelry.

 Today Ankole Cows in Uganda – Rwanda – the Cattle of Kings are used for: